koskath/arete2/course_content/ML/md_files/Lecture9/lecture_9_slide_32_backpropagation.md

 # Slide 32 of Lecture 9 contains information about the Backpropagation.

-(Computing gradients)
-• An efficient technique for computing gradients automatically.
-• Backpropagation training algorithm* to train MLPs.
-1. For each training instance: backpropagation algorithm first makes a prediction (forward pass) and measures error.
-2. Then goes through each layer in reverse to measure error contribution from each connection (backward pass).
-3. Finally tweaks connection weights to reduce error (Gradient Descent step).
+(Computing gradients) Backpropagation is an efficient technique for computing gradients automatically.
+The Backpropagation training algorithm is used to train MLPs.
+For each training instance, the backpropagation algorithm first makes a prediction in a forward pass and measures the error.
+Then it goes through each layer in reverse to measure the error contribution from each connection in a backward pass.
+Finally, it tweaks the connection weights to reduce error in a Gradient Descent step.
 35
-*David Rumelhart et al. “Learning Internal Representations by Error Propagation,” (Defense Technical Information Center technical report, September
+*David Rumelhart et al. "Learning Internal Representations by Error Propagation," (Defense Technical Information Center technical report, September
 1985).